Groundwater Levels in Ohio-Kentucky-Indiana

 Statistics

-• Wells with data older than 180 days are considered “Old Data”
+- Wells with most recent data older than 120 days are considered “Old Data”

-The R HASP package is used to calculate the statistics and create the graphs on the individual site pages (DeCicco and other, 2022).
+The R HASP package is used to calculate the statistics and create the graphs on the individual site pages.
 Many of the sites displayed in this application that now have continuous water-level data were originally sites with monthly discrete data.
 The data from the discrete and continuous periods (daily maximum water levels) are combined into one record.
-The percentiles are determined for each site for each month by combining all values for a given month for the period of record.
+The percentiles are determined for each site for each month by combining all values for a given month for the period of analysis.
 This allows for the use of long-term monthly data in the calculation of monthly statistics.
 Percentiles are determined only using approved USGS data.
 Recent data shown on the graphs may be provisional and subject to review.
 Monthly percentiles may change as new data are reviewed and approved.

 How to Use This Application